Ivonne Reyes

 Ivonne Reyes (born October 8, 1967 in Valencia, Venezuela) is a Venezuelan actress and TV presenter.

+Career

 She started as a model and she went later to Miami and finally to Spain, where she became a celebrity thanks to TV programs like the quiz show El precio justo, or soap operas like Hechizo de Amor or La verdad de Laura.
 She has also taken part in movies like La sal de la vida and Muchacho solitario.
 On April 3, 2000, she had her first child, Alejandro.

 She has a son born April, 2000 that after a paternity lawsuit was legally declared to be son of journalist Pepe Navarro.

 In 2007 she was a contestant in the dancing show Mira quien baila.

 In 2017, she was a contestant in the fifth edition of reality show Gran Hermano VIP.